Are you highly allergic to dogs? Fear not, you can still get a super cute puppy without worrying about hairs anywhere around the house.

-One of the most fluffy non-shedding dogs once served as a fishermen helper and could easily find lost gear, fish, and even treasure.
+One of the best hypoallergenic dog breeds once served as a fishermen helper and could easily find lost gear, fish, and even treasure.
 Unsurprisingly, on most days, you’ll find this furball playing in the water to its heart’s content.
 Plus, it’s also one of the most intelligent dogs.
 Even though it’s hypoallergenic, you’ll still have to take great care of its grooming, as it’ll keep growing and cause issues.
 Fun fact about this breed: it’s represented by Bo Obama, the former first dog of the US.

 7. Soft-Coated Wheaten Terrier